microsoft/verified-storage/osdi25/capybaraKV/README.md

 cd evaluation
 python3 plot_fig2.py results/artifact_evaluation_results/microbenchmark
 ```
-This script takes a while to run because it has to parse a lot of data before generating the plots.
 The first time it runs, it will save the results in a JSON file called `results.json`.
 If you need to re-create the plot on the same data, you can use `python3 plot_fig2.py results/artifact_evaluation_results/microbenchmark -r` to have the script read from `results.json` instead of recalculating everything from scratch.